Data Lake Essentials, part 1 – storage and data processing

 In today’s dynamic business environment, new data consumption requirements and use cases emerge extremely rapidly.
 By the time a requirements document is prepared to reflect requested changes to data stores or schemas, users have often moved on to a new set of schema changes.
 In contrast, the entire philosophy of a data lake revolves around being ready for an unknown use case.
 When the source data is in one central lake, with no single controlling structure or schema embedded within it, supporting a new additional use case is a much more straightforward exercise.

-Data Lake architecture is all about storing large amounts of data which can be structured, semi-structured or unstructured, e.g. web server logs, RDBMS data, NoSql data, social media, sensors, IoT data and third-party data.
-A data lake can store the data in the same format as its source systems or transform it before storing.
+Data Lake architecture is all about storing large amounts of data which can be structured, semi-structured, or unstructured, e.g. web server logs, RDBMS data, NoSql data, social media, sensors, IoT data, and third-party data.
+A data lake can store the data in the same format as its source systems or transform it before storing it.

 Data Lake Physical Storage